-The applicant must describe staff expertise showing that the applicant organization will have both sufficient and qualified staff available to complete the proposed activities, including new hires and contractors or consultants.
+The applicant must describe staff expertise showing that the applicant organization will have sufficient and qualified staff available to complete the proposed activities, including new hires and contractors or consultants.
 The applicant must:

-- (a) Describe the applicant organization staffing plan including a proposal to add staff (employees) or contractors.
-To receive full points under this factor, the staffing plan must: - 1.
-Demonstrate that the applicant organization has more than one current staff with fair housing related experience at the time that the application is submitted, and describe the organization's proposal to add staff and/or contractors to complete the proposed project.
-If the applicant organization or applicant staff is sharing activities with other FHIP funded organizations, then the applicant must list the role and time staff devotes to all FHIP related activities that the organization/staff is undertaking, including as a grantee, sub-grantee, contractor, consultant, Historically Black Colleges and Universities or any other capacity.
+describe the organization staffing plan including a proposal to add staff (employees) or contractors.
+To receive full points under this factor, the staffing plan must:

+1. Demonstrate that the applicant organization has more than one current staff with fair housing related experience at the time that the application is submitted; and describe the organization's proposal to add staff and/or contractors to complete the proposed project.
+The application must demonstrate that the applicant organization is independent and capable of implementing the proposed project without relying on other applications, or other grantee(s), including sharing of key staff.
+Applicants may not use the performance (e.g. performance review rating or successfully completed activities) of another organization to meet the requirements of Rating Factor 1, Staffing and Organization Experience.
+The applicant must have current key staff on hand to receive points under this factor.
+In addition, if the applicant organization or applicant staff is sharing activities with other FHIP funded organizations, then the applicant must list the role and time staff devotes to all FHIP related activities that the organization/staff is undertaking, including as a grantee, sub-grantee, contractor, consultant, or any other capacity.
 This information may be provided in a chart and will not be included within the 10-page limit. (up to 6 points).

-The applicant must have current key staff on hand to receive points under this factor.
-If the organization does not demonstrate sufficient current key staff to complete the proposed project, the applicant will receive a "0" score for Factor 1 staffing and organization experience (36 point reduction). - 2.
-The applicant staffing plan must demonstrate: a) if the application proposes using contractors or educational partnerships, provide a statement describing how the applicant will evaluate and provide oversight for each contractor; b) the identity of each staff person(s) assigned to the proposed project by name and position, and the percentage of estimated time that each will devote to the proposed project; and c) that there is sufficient current organization staff besides its proposed plan to add staff and/or contractors/partnerships to complete the proposed project.
-The NOFA requires that Project Manager devote at least 30 percentage of time to the proposed project.
+Failure to provide information that demonstrates that the applicant organization has current sufficient staff to complete the proposed project, will result in 36 points being deducted from your application (for a total of 0 points for Factor 1 staffing/organizational experience).

+2. Provide a statement describing how the applicant will evaluate and provide oversight for each contractor, if the applicant proposes using contractors.
+The staffing plan should also identity each staff assigned to the proposed project by name and position, and the percentage of estimated time that each will devote to the proposed project.
+This description must also identify the project 's proposed Project Manager, by name and title, and percentage of time that the individual will devote to the proposed project.
+The Project Manager under this Initiative must devote at least 30 percent of time to the proposed project.

-In addition, if applicable, the applicant must identify FY2015, FY2016 and FY2017 grant awards, and identify each staff person assigned to the projects, including staff name, position and percentage of time devoted to those project(s).
+In addition, if applicable, the applicant must identify FY2016, FY2017 and FY2018 grant awards, and identify each staff person assigned to the projects, including staff name, position and percentage of time devoted to those project(s).
 Staff time and effort under each Initiative/Component must represent time and effort over the entire grant period.
 Applicants who are applying for, or currently have multiple open FHIP grants must describe how the applicant will manage, operate, and maintain activities, performance requirements and timetables for these multiple grants.
-The applicant's listing or chart does not count towards the ten (10) page limit for Factor 1.
+The applicant's list or chart does not count towards the ten (10) page limit for Factor 1.
 Applicants will not be deducted points for not identifying these grant awards and sub-grantee projects if this section is not applicable.